How To Read Buck Rubs

 Source: https://northernwoodlands.org/articles/article/velvet_rub_out

-In general, the older a buck was, the larger the sapling that was rubbed and the more damaged it was.
-Fresh rubs made in September or early October are likely caused by mature bucks in their home range.
+Fresh rubs made in September or early October are likely the handiwork of mature bucks marking their home range.
 Velvet shedding rubs are a visual sign posted by a mature dominant buck on his territory.

-To say it with the words of Susan C. Morse, you have found “the Holy Grail of tracking deer.”
+To borrow the words of Susan C. Morse, you have stumbled upon “the Holy Grail of tracking deer.”

 The bigger the Rub, the bigger the Buck

-It is believed that the size of the rub has a lot to do with the size of the buck; here is what Bobby Worthington over at Northamericanwhitetail.com has to say about it:
+It is widely accepted that the size of the rub correlates with the size of the buck; Bobby Worthington, writing for Northamericanwhitetail.com, shares his perspective:

 “Common rubs appear anytime in the fall after velvet shedding has taken place.
 However, as a buck’s hormone level rises, rubbing intensifies.
 Rubbing actively will increase weekly until breeding begins.
 Even during the peak of the rut, mature bucks still make quite a few rubs.